Motor Vehicle Racing on a Highway

 Crimes for “Street Takeover” or “Stunt Driving” in Florida

-Some of the vehicles will be used to block off the roadway at an intersection.
-Then other vehicles will enter the roadway to perform stunts like doughnuts, burnouts, wheelies, drifting, or other activity that are likely to interfere with, startle, distract, or delay other roadway users or highway users.
+Some of the vehicles are used to block off the roadway at an intersection.
+Then, other vehicles will enter the roadway to perform stunts like doughnuts, burnouts, wheelies, drifting, or other activities that are likely to interfere with, startle, distract, or delay other roadway users or highway users.

 With the passage of 2022 SB 876, the Florida legislature amended Section 316.191, F.S., by creating three new first degree misdemeanor offenses for racing, including: